-Ghanaian-born Bernard Opoku was selected into the First 2014-2015 Cohort of AIMS Cameroon students after graduating from Kwame Nkrumah University of Science and Technology, Ghana-Kumasi, with a BSc degree in Mathematics in 2013.
+Ghanaian-born Bernard Opoku was selected into the structured master’s 2014-2015 Cohort of AIMS Cameroon students after graduating from Kwame Nkrumah University of Science and Technology, Ghana-Kumasi, with a BSc degree in Mathematics in 2013.

-With a research experience that includes Discrete and Continuous Optimization, Control Theory, Differential Equations, Probability and Statistics, Bernard Opoku is now an Assistant Lecturer of Mathematics at the Accra Institute of Technology in Ghana, with a focus on Engineering Mathematics, Differential Calculus and Statistics.
+With a research experience that includes Discrete and Continuous Optimization, Control Theory, Differential Equations, Probability and Statistics, Bernard Opoku worked after AIMS as an Assistant Lecturer of Mathematics at the Accra Institute of Technology in Ghana, with a focus on Engineering Mathematics, Differential Calculus and Statistics.
 He is also currently a committee member of Ghana Natural Language Processing (NLP), an open-source natural language processing project in Ghana.

 “My research interests are mainly in the areas of Medical Machine Learning, Natural Language Processing & Mathematics of Data Science.
 I am also very keen to apply Machine Learning methods to solve real-data analysis problems.
 The goal is to address the computational and statistical challenges arising in modern data analysis, helping the discovery of hidden information in complex data.”